 ECE 209 uses fibre-optic cables, and the labs and cables have warnings not to look into the end of the cable, because the light passing through the cable can be very intense and can damage eyes.

 Lab-5 in ECE 209 uses a strobe light.
-The lab manual, introductory presentation for the lab, and the door to the laboratory all have a notice that says, "If bright flashing lights can make you sick, please let the Lab Instructor or TA know before you start this lab."
+The lab manual, introductory presentation for the lab has a notice that says, "If bright flashing lights can make you sick, please let the Lab Instructor or TA know before you start this lab."

 Safety in ECE 331: Electronic Devices